shawngraham/hist3812-f22/content/syllabus/schedule.md

 _Why 'interlude'?
 Because 'interstitial' doesn't capture the spirit of what I want this week to be.
 I want it to be about playing around with things.
 A literal play within the middle._

-Before class, visit [Songs of the Ottawa](http://songsoftheottawa.ca/), explore the site and its sonifications, and read 'Introduction' and 'Why Sonification' in Wood's [MRE](http://songsoftheottawa.ca/content/CW%20MRE%20May%2014.pdf).
+~~Before class, visit [Songs of the Ottawa](http://songsoftheottawa.ca/), explore the site and its sonifications, and read 'Introduction' and 'Why Sonification' in Wood's [MRE](http://songsoftheottawa.ca/content/CW%20MRE%20May%2014.pdf).~~

-In these two sessions, you will engage in some playful computing.
+~~In these two sessions, you will engage in some playful computing.
 We'll try some [sonification](https://programminghistorian.org/en/lessons/sonification).
-We'll work on our reflections together.
+We'll work on our reflections together.~~

+Look, I changed my mind.
+Each week in module 2, I closed with some questions.
+On these two days, I want you to start crafting your reflection in the context of those questions, and by analyzing your ideas for your unessays within the HPS framework.
+Bounce ideas off each other.
+Work together.
+Maybe even select a game or playful experience (video, board, whatever) that you find on the web - Atuel, maybe; maybe something else - and drop it through the framework, see what emerges.

+Maybe we'll try [Inky & Ink from Inkle](https://www.inklestudios.com/ink/).
+Try the tutorial, explore the demo game.
+Do we need to adjust HPS framework to account for a game like this?

 Your **Reflection** will include your thoughts on all of the work in this module; tie what you've read and heard  to what you've done.
 What is the main message of this module?
 How does it connect with your ideas for your Unessay?
 Your **Log** will be your record of your digital work in this module (including any Unessay work) - hiccups, successes, help found, help given. **Ephemera** is anything else you want to keep a record of, files created, screenshots, whatever.